Davy Rothbart: Film

 Rothbart is the subject of a documentary, directed by David Meiklejohn, called My Heart Is An Idiot, which premiered in April 2011, and screened in twenty U.S. cities that spring.
 He has also made token appearances as an actor, including a role as Miami night club manager Jake Sylvano in the film The Strongest Man, directed by Kenny Riches, which premiered in January, 2015 at the Sundance Film Festival.

 In 2021, Rothbart's documentary 17 Blocks, which tracks the Sanford Family in Southeast Washington, D.C. over the course of 20 years, was released by MTV Documentary Films, executive produced by Sheila Nevins, with impact partners Black Lives Matter, D.C., and Everytown for Gun Safety.
-The film earned rapturous praise, including rave reviews in Variety, which called it "a singular achievement in documentary filmmaking," The New York Times ("unshakable!"), and Screen International: "Boyhood N' The Hood... packed with gritty realism.
-We marvel at the hidden powers of the powerless; how, when nearly broken, some people grow back stronger...
-And we're invited to celebrate the possibilities of change."
-17 Blocks holds a 100% "Fresh" rating on Rotten Tomatoes, with 27 reviews.
-For his work directing and producing 17 Blocks, Rothbart was nominated for an Independent Spirit Award.
-The film also received two Cinema Eye Honors Award nominations.
-17 Blocks won top festival awards at the Tribeca Film Festival, Woodstock, Telluride Mountainfilm, São Paulo, Melbourne, Karlovy Vary, San Francisco, Zurich, and 25 other festivals, and was also released widely across France in June, 2021, and in Japan in November, 2021, under the title Landscape of Family.

-Washington To Washington

 Rothbart is the founder of Washington To Washington, an annual hiking adventure which brings inner-city kids from Washington, D.C., New Orleans, and Southeast Michigan to New Hampshire for a climb to the top of Mt.
 Washington.
 He directs the Found Magazine Prison Pen-Pal Program, connecting Found readers on the outside with those behind bars, and is also active with the youth writing programs 826 National, 826michigan, and 826LA.